jdgsmallwood/advent-of-code-2023/README.md

 This was a good one to get used to string manipulations like splitting in Rust.
 I skipped splitting out one function and unit testing it and there was a small error that I didn't find that was causing me to get the wrong answer multiple times.
 While I am learning it is a good idea to break everything out and check I am getting the output I desire.

 Solved 2023/12/09

+### Part 2
+This was pretty easy - the problem just needed the maximum number of each type of cube in the game.
+Some rearrangement of the logic and a couple of new functions solved it.

+I also learned a bunch about how to write this more idiomatically by using more functional-style calls, including use of fold.

+Solved 2023/12/10